No Surrender (Bruce Springsteen song)

-"No Surrender" is a song from Bruce Springsteen's album Born in the U.S.A..
+"No Surrender" is a song from Bruce Springsteen's album Born in the U.S.A.
 It was only included on the album at the insistence of Steven Van Zandt, but has since become a concert staple for Springsteen.
 Though it was not one of the seven top ten hits of the album, "No Surrender" nevertheless charted on the Mainstream Rock chart, peaking at No. 29.
 It returned to prominence during the 2004 United States presidential election when John Kerry, the Democratic candidate and a fan of Springsteen, used the song as the main theme song for his campaign.

 Live performances

 During the Born in the U.S.A.
 Tour, Springsteen played a slower version of the song on acoustic guitar and harmonica.
+The song was played less and less towards the end of the tour.
+Springsteen wrote years later: "It was a song I was uncomfortable with.
+You don't hold out and triumph all the time in life.
+You compromise, you suffer defeat; you slip into life's gray areas."
 An August 6, 1984 recording at the Meadowlands Arena is included on the box set Live 1975–85.

-The song was played occasionally in the Reunion Tour, The Rising Tour and later tours, including the Magic Tour and the River Tour.
-The song has been performed about 230 times through 2008.
+The song was performed at 41% of shows on The River tour; 44% of shows on the High Hopes tour; 29% of the shows on the Wrecking Ball tour; 48% of shows on the Working On A Dream tour; 47% of shows on the Magic tour; 58% of shows on The Rising tour; 7% of shows on the Reunion Tour; 47% of shows on the solo acoustic The Ghost Of Tom Joad tour; and 33% of shows on the Born In The U.S.A. tour.
+It did not feature at any shows on the Devils & Dust tour; the 1992-93 World Tour, the Human Rights Now! tour, or the Tunnel of Love Express tour.

-On Springsteen's London Calling: Live in Hyde Park DVD, the song is performed with Brian Fallon of fellow New Jersey band The Gaslight Anthem.
+As of 14 April 2024, the song has been performed at 71 of 74 shows (96%) on the 2023-2024 International Tour.
+It was played at each of the tour's initial 70 shows, being omitted for the first time at the 31 March 2024 show at Chase Center in San Francisco.